Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 I’m using a pay-what-you-can model for live video Zoom classes, and you’ll receive a recording whether you attend live or not.
 You can learn about Zoom, see what classes are upcoming, and buy recordings of past lessons here:

 To make the world a better place and keep our now global online classes rooted in our local community, we donate 10% of gross proceeds for these classes to local Twin Cities (Minnesota) charities.
-My family and I have made our August donation split four ways, between these three organizations we donated to in June and July in response to systemic racial inequality and injustice and the looting damage to our community: mninjustice.org, isaiahmn.org, welovestpaul.com, AND our longtime favorite charity, neighb.org.
-We’ll continue with the same distribution for 10% of September’s gross proceeds for Zoom classes.
+We made our September donation split four ways, between these three organizations we donated to in June and July in response to systemic racial inequality and injustice and the looting damage to our community: mninjustice.org, isaiahmn.org, welovestpaul.com, AND our longtime favorite charity, neighb.org.
+We’ll continue with the same distribution for 10% of October’s gross proceeds for Zoom classes.

 For March, April, and May we donated to our favorite charity, Neighborhood House.
 It’s a local Twin Cities food shelf and community support center with amazing mission, vision, and values.
 I received this note back: